 If you go to Disney World in Florida, be sure to give yourself enough time to visit Disney Springs.
 This is Disney’s premier entertainment district.
 It consists of four neighborhoods: The Landing, Marketplace, West Side and Town Center and is filled with great shops, restaurants and entertainment options.
 You will find that there are many things to do at Disney Springs to keep you busy.

 One of the most popular things to do here is shop!
 There is a little bit of everything when it comes to shopping in Disney Springs and certainly there are stores that cater to just about everyone!

-While we have our favorite store in Disney Springs, you really should check out as many as you can because you never know what you might find.
+While we have our favorite stores in Disney Springs, you really should check out as many as you can because you never know what you might find.

-World of Disney is the anchor Disney Store of Disney Springs shopping and has every souvenir you can possibly imagine along with clothing, costumes and housewares.
+World of Disney is the largest Disney Store in Florida and has every souvenir you can possibly imagine along with clothing, costumes and housewares.

 If you are looking for a Christmas ornament to add to your collection, there is no better store than Days of Christmas.